 After high school and a couple of years of university I enrolled at the Vancouver School of Art (now Emily Carr School of Art) , and and I took the first year course.
 But the realities of earning a living drove me back to UBC to take art education so I could teach art to children.
 At UBC I studied design, painting and printmaking in 1969.
 I've taught both children and adults art and crafts over the years.
 I've also studied at MISSA with Xane St. Philip and taken painting and ceramics classes with other people (Diane Young, ceramic artist, Marnie Ward, water colour painter, and Suzy Raxlen, printmaker among others).

-Most recently I've studied with Bill Porteous and am now part of his Wednesday Abstract Art Group.
+More recently I've studied with Bill Porteous and for three years was part of his Wednesday Abstract Art Group.

 Craft Shows (papier mache works) 1995 and 1996